 Share this page:

-In the port of Brownsville, Texas in the USA, Exelon is planning to build the Annova LNG export terminal.
+In the port of Brownsville in Texas, Exelon is planning to build the Annova LNG export terminal.
 If built, the LNG terminal would sit beside the Brownsville Ship Channel and require 650 acres of land.
 The proposed site is about eight miles from the Gulf of Mexico.
-The facility would be operational by 2020 and is expected to export 6.5 million tonnes yearly.
+The facility would be operational by 2022 and is expected to export 6.5 million tonnes yearly.
 The project is estimated to cost USD 3 billion.
 Next to this LNG Terminal, there are two other terminals planned to be constructed in the Port of Brownsville (Texas LNG and Rio Grande LNG).

 What must happen